-Our family was working class, and at the time of my birth in 1954, my dad was working in the Port Melbourne box mills as a labouer.
-My mother was a house wife who worked at home, like many other women back in those days.
-Most familys back then had the dad as the 'Bread Winner' and a mum would carry out her home duties.
+Our family was working class, and at the time of my birth in 1954, my dad was working in the Port Melbourne box mills as a labourer.
+My mother was a house wife who like many other women back then, worked at home.
+Most families back then had the dad as the 'Bread Winner' and a mum who would carry out her home duties.
 My dad worked hard to bring home a suitable wage.
 Before World War Two.
-William was following a promising career as an apprentist Jockey with Mr Ernest Underwood, a well known racing identity at Williamstown racing stables.
-Young William was being taught the tricks of the Jockey trade from the well know trainer from those early racing days, Mr R. Sinclair at Wiliamstown race track.
+William was following a promising career as an apprentice Jockey with Mr Ernest Underwood, a well known racing identity at Williamstown racing stables.
+Young William was being taught the tricks of the Jockey trade from the well know trainer from those early racing days, Mr R. Sinclair at Williamstown race track.
 William was showing a lot of promise as a jockey and a strapper and then the World War Two began, ending his riding career.
 William had no choice but to enlist into the Australian Army.
 He decided it was the right thing for him to do as his three uncles, Uncle Henry Richard Doughty, Uncle Robert Ernest Doughty and Uncle Albert Percy Doughty all served in world War One.
 Uncle Albert Percy Doughty was killed in action at Gallipoli, two weeks after the landing on the 25th of April 1915.
-Young William's father, William David Doughty senior, worked for 'Stokes And Sons', making army badges so he was excempt from fighting in the war.
+Young William's father, William David Doughty senior, worked for 'Stokes And Sons', making army badges so he was excused from fighting in the war.

 The Second Fifth Battalion was formed in Melbourne on the 18th of October 1939, as part of the 17th Brigade of the 6th Australian Division.
 The nucleus of the battalion was assembled in ensuing days at the Royal Melbourne Showgrounds, but its first drafts of recruits were not received until after it moved to the newly-established camp at Puckapunyal on 2 November 1914.
 Basic training was completed there prior to the battalion's departure for overseas service on 14 April 1940.